-Issuing expenses are expenses related to the issuing of the securities and are reimbursed by BNP Paribas group companies, if charged to the Company.
+Issuing expenses are expenses related to the issuing of the securities for account of the Company and are reimbursed by BNP Paribas group companies, if charged to the Company.

-The Management Board has charged a management fee of 60,000 EUR over 2017 (2016: EUR 59,188).
+The sole member of the Management Board will charge a management fee of EUR 60,000 over 2020 (2019: EUR 60,000).